brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

 ### 1.0.11 ###
-- Load the CSS for footer early in page to avoid slow rendering of CSS.
+- Load the CSS footer early in the page to avoid slow rendering of CSS.
 - Change the schema.org links to be https.
-- Fix: Added correct schema markup for footer.
+- Fix: Added correct schema markup for the footer.

 ### 1.0.10 ###
 - Load the header layout correctly in the <body> in Elementor canvas template.